ATaka93/proximity-based-urban-planning-review/docs/exclusion-log.md

 | 6 | Transport/mobility without X-minute framing | Transit, travel-behaviour, or mobility studies not framed around neighbourhood-scale service access |
 | 7 | Ecology/biodiversity/green space without accessibility framing | Environmental or ecological studies of green space, habitat, or vegetation without a service-access or proximity framework |
 | 8 | Housing/land market studies without proximity component | Housing supply, pricing, or land-market analyses without operationalised accessibility or service-proximity measures |

-## Note on methodology

-Category assignment reflects the recurring patterns observed during abstract-level screening.
-Records were excluded individually with a specific rationale in each case; the categories above summarize those individual rationales into a smaller number of recurring themes for reporting purposes, consistent with PRISMA 2020 guidance on reporting reasons for exclusion.